pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ## Restrictions

+- Only one kafka changefeed of a TiDB cluster can be created.
+- Do not support uploading self-signed TLS certificates to connect to Kafka brokers temporarily.
-Because TiDB Cloud uses TiCDC to establish changefeeds, it has the same [restrictions as TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview#restrictions).
+- Because TiDB Cloud uses TiCDC to establish changefeeds, it has the same [restrictions as TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview#restrictions).